Everything you need to know about at-home brow tinting

 Because this DIY step will save you major money and time

 Fact: When your brows are on point, your whole look is next level.
+Even if you don't bother with a skerrick of other makeup, you somehow still look polished and put together.
 And while the results speak for themselves every time you fill in and shape your brows, we bet you could gladly do without the added effort it takes to groom them daily.
 That’s why you need to learn how to tint your own eyebrows.

 Eyebrow tinting at home is cheap, easy and dare we say it, life-changing.
 No need to book in a professional brow appointment every two months, and no need to fuss and finesse your brows with powders, pomades and pencils.
 Every.
 Single.
 Morning.